 Some people aggressively cut back their hibiscus in the spring.
 Others prefer the "maintenance pruning" approach to shape plants, which can be done any time of the year.
 One strategy of maintenance pruning is to cut back by 1/3 to 1/2 only those branches that are long and out of balance with the rest of the plant.
 You can either cut all of these long branches or only half of them-cutting the other half next year.

 In regards to fertilizing, I'm not sure where you live, but I assume you're in a zone with frost.
 As you prepare to bring them indoors for winter, stop fertilizing.
 If your garage stays cold enough to give the hibiscus a chance to go completely dormant, you can prune them hard after 6-8 weeks of being cold and then bring them into an environment of warmth and light to stimulate growth.
-Resume fertilizing then with a low phosphorus fertilizer to encourage blooms.

 Ellen Brown is our Green Living and Gardening Expert.
 Ellen Brown is an environmental writer and photographer and the owner of Sustainable Media, an environmental media company that specializes in helping businesses and organizations promote eco-friendly products and services.